josephmagdy2001/Smart_IT_Exit_Exam_Portal_Graduation/README.md

    and passowrd is admin
 5. Attention should have a server Apache as xammp server to upload file .sql of project on mysql and name the database as same as file .sql on this project then make import file on database created.
 6. This work on windows only and responsive.
-7. If don't know anything about running this project can you see folder name docs on files of project exsit all ways with screenshots with steps here https://github.com/josephmagdy2001/Smart_IT_Exit_Exam_Portal_Graduation/tree/main/docs
+7. If you don't know anything about running this project can you see folder name docs on files of project exsit all ways with screenshots with steps here https://github.com/josephmagdy2001/Smart_IT_Exit_Exam_Portal_Graduation/tree/main/docs

 ## admin Account